Golden Eighties: Plot

 The film follows the romantic lives of an ensemble of retail employees at a shopping mall.
 Sylvie, a coffee shop employee, pines for her boyfriend who has traveled to Labrador seeking fortune.
 Her customer Eli, an American man, reencounters Jeanne, a Jewish woman from Poland who had been his lover in the wake of World War II when he was stationed in France.
 He pursues her in an attempt to start a new life with her, but ultimately, Jeanne cannot bring herself to leave the life she built with her shopkeeper husband and her son Robert.

-Meanwhile, Pascale, a hairdresser, pines for Robert despite his love for the salon’s manager Lili.
+Meanwhile, Pascale, a hairdresser, pines for Robert despite his love for the salon's manager Lili.
 Robert is rejected by Lili for Monsieur Jean, the wealthy married man who owns the salon.
 Robert instead resolves to marry hairdresser Mado, but is caught in a final tryst with Lili by Pascale.
-Word of Robert’s infidelity spreads to everybody but Mado.
-When the news reaches Monsieur Schwartz, he tries to leverage it to make Monsieur Jean sell Lili’s salon to him so he can expand his shop.
+Word of Robert's infidelity spreads to everybody but Mado.
+When the news reaches Monsieur Schwartz, he tries to leverage it to make Monsieur Jean sell Lili's salon to him so he can expand his shop.
 Enraged, Monsieur Jean violently confronts Lili in the salon.
 Eli and Lili leave the mall together.

-Months after these events, Robert now runs a boutique in the space formerly occupied by the salon and is set to marry Mado.
+Three months later, Robert now runs a boutique in the space formerly occupied by the salon and is set to marry Mado.
 On the eve of the wedding, Lili returns to the mall to proclaim her love for Robert.
 Mado catches the pair kissing in a fitting room and is distraught, running to Jeanne for comfort.
 Jeanne consoles Mado by telling her that she and Robert would not have been happy together and invites her to dinner with herself and her husband.
-As they leave the mall, they run into Eli and his new girlfriend.
+As they leave the mall, they run into Eli and his new wife.